YingjieYin/Directional-Deep-Embedding-and-Appearance-Learning-for-Fast-Video-Object-Segmentation/README.md

 1. Download weights from 链接：https://pan.baidu.com/s/1fcsHWNmE1e5xL5k9AJjmnw
 提取码：y5xx
-（ONLY ONE UNITED MODEL FOR ALL TESTING DATSETS OF DAVIS2016, DAVIS2017,YOUTUBE-VOS CAN ACHIEVE THE RESULTS IN OUR PAPER!）
+（This UNITED TRAINED MODEL CAN ACHIEVE THE RESULTS ON ALL TESTING DATSETS OF DAVIS2016, DAVIS2017,YOUTUBE-VOSIN IN OUR PAPER!!）

 2. Put the weights at the path pointed out by config['workspace_path'] in local_config.py.
 3. Run